Indigenous Education

 Our First Nations Support Worker for both Logan Lake Schools, is Ms. Bauerochse.
 She is keen to engage students in a great experience of aboriginal learning and enjoyment each year.

-Registration Guide to obtain official Metis Status is available here to view. http://www.metisnation.ca
+Registration Guide to obtain official Metis Status is available here to view: www.metisnation.ca

 Kamloops School District No. 73 is located within the traditional territory of the Secwepemc people and includes the seven Secwepemc First Nations Bands: